 There are two options for this training – either 1:1 (£100 for the day), or if you come with a friend, it’s £130 for a 1:2 day.
 To make an appointment, please pop into The Journey and talk to Sara, the shop’s manager.

 We have a LOT of tools – everything you could possibly need to do any conceivable job on a bike.
-You can hire a workstand and tools to use at our Byker workshop to fix your own bike up.
+You can hire a workstand and tools to use at our workshops to fix your own bike up.

 The price for this is just £5 per hour, or £15 per hour if you want the help of a mechanic to show you what to do.
-We don’t run a formal booking system for this – just call the Byker shop to check how busy they are before popping down to Byker on a Saturday.
+We don’t run a formal booking system for this – just call the Byker shop or The Journey to check how busy they are before popping down.
 If you haven’t called and just turn up, we may be able to fit you in, but can’t make any promises!